The Decorator pattern is a structural design pattern.

-The decorator is used as an alternative to inheritance to extend the functionality of classes.
+Decorator is used as an alternative to inheritance to extend the functionality of classes.

-Implement using inheritance:
+We implement it using inheritance:

 protocol Feature {